BryceWitte/brycewitte/README.md

-# <Your Name Here>
+# Bryce Witte

 Hello, GitHub! 👋

-I'm <Bryce Everett Witte>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm Bryce Everett Witte, a student at Brigham Young University-Idaho interested in general computer science & coding/programming games.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- I'm currently learning
-- My goals are to ...
+- My goals are to eventually
-- Ask me about ...
+- Ask me about

 ## Technologies and Tools